Cristián Vial

 Cristián Andrés Vial Maceratta (born 5 April 1971) is a Chilean military officer and politician.
-He has built a distinguished career in the Army, specializing in aviation, education, and strategic planning, with leadership roles at both national and international levels.
+His during his career in the Army he specialized in aviation, education, and strategic planning, with leadership roles at both national and international levels.

 A graduate of the Military School in 1989, he specialized as a staff officer and later became a military pilot, paratrooper, and instructor.
-He commanded aviation units, directed the Army Aviation School, and later the Services School, while also earning master’s degrees in strategic planning and strategic studies, the latter at the US Army War College, where he also taught.
+He commanded aviation units, directed the Army Aviation School, and later the Services School, while also earning master's degrees in strategic planning and strategic studies, the latter at the US Army War College, where he also taught.

 Promoted to brigadier general in 2019 and major general in 2021, he led key roles in personnel management, the Ñuble Region pandemic response, and later as General Commander of the Santiago Metropolitan Region Army Garrison.
 His most publicized moment came during the 2022 Military Parade, when, mounted on the mare Candelaria, he requested presidential authorization to begin the ceremony.